 If you love this loft look and want to try your hand at creating your own custom plans, we’ve got some helpful design software that will make it easy for you to try.
 Even design rookies can have a blast at creating a floor plan that works for their family, plus you can see exactly how it would look in the end with 3-D modeling.

-If you’re interested in learning even more about building your own home, we’ve also created a useful e-book that will give you all the tips you need.
-“Build Your Dream Barndominium” will take you through the building process from beginning to end and ensure that you’re informed about every step of the process.
+If you’re interested in learning even more about building your own home, we’ve also created a useful program that will give you all the tips you need.
+The Barndominium Life Program will take you through the building process from beginning to end and ensure that you’re informed about every step of the process.